girtsd/PlanAndEat/README.md

-# PlanAndEat - recipas and meals
+# PlanAndEat - recipes and meals